DSPhish/NetScanTools/README.md

 # NetScanTools
 NetScanTools is a set of network analysis and automation scripts.
-These tools are designed to assist with basic network tasks and are for educational purposes only.
+These tools are designed to assist with basic network tasks and are a sneak preview for those looking for help to be a DDbos.

 ## Tools Included
 1. **NetScanner.py**: Scans a network range for active devices.